riv-dev/image_alter_server/README.md

 Automatically updates your HTML files.

 ## Install
-Clone the project into your directory.
+Clone the project into a any directory (does not need to be in project directory).
 ```
 git clone https://github.com/riv-dev/image_alter_server.git
 ```